Sanjay83174/Weapon-Detection-using-Deep-learning/README.md

 📌 What This Project Does

+✔ Detects guns

-Detects guns and knives
+✔ Detects knives

-Works with webcam or video file
+✔ Works with webcam or video file

-Draws bounding boxes around detected weapons
+✔ Draws bounding boxes around detected weapons

-Includes a Tkinter GUI for easy use
+✔ Includes a Tkinter GUI for easy usage

-Supports sound alert + email alert
+✔ Plays sound alerts when weapon is detected

+✔ Sends email alerts with the captured frame

-Saves the detected frame for evidence
+✔ Saves the detection frame for evidence

 📂 Project Structure
 Weapon-Detection-using-Deep-learning